About the BA in Theatre Degree

 Award-Winning, Mentoring Faculty — Our faculty and staff have received many local and regional honors, and they stay active as professional performers, designers, dramaturgs, researchers, scholars, and consultants.

-We're proud of our successful graduates.
-A three-year average of 97.4% of Cedarville graduates were employed or in graduate school within six months of graduation.
+We're proud of our successful graduates!
+100% of recent art, design, and theatre graduates were employed or in graduate school within six months of graduation.
 Check out Cedarville's other placement rates.

 What Can You Do With a Theatre Degree?